 Our objective is to make satire a widely accepted and understood tool of socio-political commentary in the country and to kindle the fire of interest in the genre.
 In short, we are on a mission to improve satirical literacy and create a safe space for writers and lovers of satire.

-This year, in further advancing our goals, we are seeking entries for the country’s first satirical writing competition for young people between the ages of 15 and 30.
-We believe other forms of writing, from poetry to non-fiction, have received great attention, and it is high time we equally spotlit the significance of satirising in opinion-shaping and nation-building.
+In further advancing these goals, we are seeking entries for the third edition of the Prize for Satire.
+We believe other forms of writing, from poetry to non-fiction, have received significant attention, and it is high time we equally spotlighted the significance of satirising in opinion-shaping and nation-building.
 There is hardly a better way to do this than through a healthy rivalry.

 Only one entry is allowed per person.

 — Be written in English and saved in a .doc format.

 — Be anything between 300 and 1500 words.